rust-lang/cargo/src/doc/config.md

 token = "..."   # Access token (found on the central repo’s website)

 [http]
-proxy = "..."     # HTTP proxy to use for HTTP requests (defaults to none) timeout = 60000   # Timeout for each HTTP request, in milliseconds
+proxy = "..."       # HTTP proxy to use for HTTP requests (defaults to none) timeout = 60000     # Timeout for each HTTP request, in milliseconds cainfo = "cert.pem" # Path to Certificate Authority (CA) bundle (optional)

 [build]
 jobs = 1                  # number of parallel jobs, defaults to # of CPUs